 It wasn’t until the beginning of the XX century that this industry was consolidated and the Promotional Products Association International (PPAI) was founded in 1904.

-The Boom of Promotional Products in the UK
+The Boom of Unique Promotional Products in the UK

 50 years later, in England, after World War II, the awesome idea of using branded products to promote companies started to grow-up.
 The British Promotional Merchandise Association (BPMA) was created the year 1965.